benjaminsattler/os-window-mono/packages/os-window-reactjs/doc/installation.md

 ## Installation

 Choose any of the following methods to get started.
-You also need to install the actual [os-window][os-window] library.
+You also need to install the actual [os-window] library.

 ### Install via node package manager